Jan 14, 2021

 6) Reduce your water consumption

 Turning off running taps when they aren’t being used whilst you brush your teeth, taking quick showers or even measuring out your water while cooking are all easy ways to conserve water and save energy.
 Showers are the biggest source of water usage in homes which is why installing an eco shower head, such as the eco-camel, is another easy way to conserve water.
 Eco shower heads oscillate the water flow, effectively injecting air into the stream, making the volume seem greater so that you can use less water during each shower.
-According to Waterwise, replacing your shower head for a more water efficient one could reduce household bills by up to £120 per year.
+According to Waterwise, replacing your showerhead with a more water efficient one could reduce household bills by up to £120 per year.
 Another great tip is to pour any unused household water in a water butt in your garden.
 This can then be used instead of the hose to water your plants in the summer months.

 7) Install double glazing